digital-asset/docs.daml.com/docs/2.8.0/docs/app-dev/bindings-java/open-tracing.rst

       -p 14250:14250 \
       jaegertracing/all-in-one:1.22.0

 You also have to start Canton with OpenTelemetry exporting enabled.
-You can achieve it by defining a new ``jaeger.conf`` configuration file
+You can achieve it by defining a new ``jaeger.conf`` configuration file:

 ::